lowRISC/lowrisc-site/content/about.md

   lowRISC is creating a fully open-sourced, Linux-capable, RISC-V-based SoC, that can be used either directly or as the basis for a custom design.
-  We aim to tape out our first volume chip this year.
+  We aim to complete our SoC design this year.

   Our open-source SoC (System-on-a-Chip) designs will be based on the 64-bit [RISC-V](http://riscv.org/) instruction